 The Modern Day Bridesmaid

 These early customs continue to have an influence today.
 The expression "thrice a bridesmaid, never a bride" arose from the bridesmaid's interception of, and gradual infection by (over the course of three weddings), the evil spirits trying to disrupt the ceremony!
 And, although the bridal party no longer functions as a troop of foot soldiers, bridesmaid dresses are still commonly chosen in harmony with the look and feel of the wedding.
-The bridal party continues to serve a vital role in the wedding process, not bLinky fending off hexes and robbers, but by providing key support staff and an advisory board.
+The bridal party continues to serve a vital role in the wedding process, not by fending off hexes and robbers, but by providing key support staff and an advisory board.
 Besides being an honored member of the wedding party and special guest at the reception, today's bridesmaid is also designated as the bride's special assistant.
 From shopping for dresses to scouting hotels for out-of-town guests to writing place cards to hosting a bridal shower, her first duty is to be helpful.
 The payoff is that walk down the aisle, looking absolutely beautiful in a gown that is stylish, sophisticated, colorful and absolutely wearable.
 In 21st century America, bridesmaids are chosen to be caring helpers, thoughtful organizers and skillful liaisons.

 No comments: